john-cd/rust_howto/src/text/regex.md

 The method [`Regex::replace_all`][Regex::replace_all] replaces all occurrences of the whole regex.
 `&str` implements the `Replacer` trait which allows variables like `$abcde` to refer to corresponding named capture groups `(?P<abcde>REGEX)` from the search regex.
-See the [replacement string syntax] for examples and escaping detail.
+See the [replacement string syntax][replacement string syntax] for examples and escaping detail.

 ```rust,editable
 {{#include ../../deps/examples/replace.rs}}